Our own expert panel on Total Talent Management!

 As you can read, a lot of important conclusions have been made during the day.
-With these insights we have a better view of what our market will look like in a couple of years and they helped us a lot while defining our strategy.
+These insights provide a better view of what the HR-tech market will look like in a couple of years.
+This helped us a lot while defining our strategy.

 We would like to thank our expert panel and EY Factory for the beautiful location to host this event.